GokulOfStarDust/navigateCollege/README.md

 3.  **Click the "Search" button** to see the route drawn on the map.
 4.  **Click the "Current Location" button** to center the map on your current position.

+## 🔧 Customization

+This project is designed to be adaptable for any college campus.
+Here's how you can customize it for your own use:

+1.  **Contribute to OpenStreetMap**:
+    *   For the best routing results, your campus map data should be on [OpenStreetMap](https://www.openstreetmap.org/).
+    *   You can use tools like [JOSM](https://josm.openstreetmap.de/) or the web-based iD editor to add or edit your campus buildings, pathways, and points of interest.

+2.  **Update Location Coordinates**:
+    *   The list of locations is hardcoded in the `src/pages/InputSideMenu.jsx` file.
+    *   You will need to update the `LOCATIONS` object with the names and coordinates of the locations on your campus.

 ## 📂 Project Structure

 ```